hakngrow/mern_tutorials_backend/README.md

 ### Using the `express` module

 We use the `express` web application framework to create the REST APIs.
+In the initial `server.js`, we do the following:
 1. Parse requests of type JSON and URL encoded form data
 2. Define a GET route for simple testing
 3. Listen to port 8080 for incoming requests